Wayne County, Pennsylvania: Libraries

+Seminaries

+There is one seminary, St. Tikhon's Orthodox Theological Seminary in South Canaan.

 Communities

 Under Pennsylvania law, there are four types of incorporated municipalities: boroughs, cities, townships, and one town.
 Wayne County has only boroughs and townships.
 The latter type is classified based on population by the state government; all of its townships are second-class.
 A complete list of the county's municipalities follows: